6G-SANDBOX/toolkit-installer/docs/README.md

 ### Third phase

-- Integrate with 6G-SANDBOX-Sites repository.
-- Create new 6G-SANDBOX sites in 6G-Sandbox-Sites repository.

-### Fourth phase

 - Refresh the list of available appliances in the marketplace.
 - Download required appliances from the OpenNebula Public marketplace:
   - Ubuntu 22.04